 During the second quarter of 2007, the Company adopted a Long-Term Incentive Plan ("LTIP") that provides a bonus pool for the executive management team contingent on achieving certain performance goals involving sales growth and earnings per diluted share through December 31, 2008.
 The LTIP commits a maximum of \$12 million in bonus if the highest performance goals are met.
 Payment is further dependent on the employee's continued employment at the time of payment, which occurs over fiscal years 2009 and 2010, and will be in cash or the Company's stock at the Board of Director's discretion.
+The participants in the LTIP may elect to defer all the payments.
 Vesting in the LTIP occurs as payments are due, and management believes that a four-year period is appropriate.
-The LTIP is effective January 1, 2007; consequently, the Company recorded accrued compensation of \$500,000 at June 30, 2007 covering the estimated bonus for the first and second quarter of 2007.
+The LTIP was effective January 1, 2007.
+The Company recorded compensation expense of \$250,000 and \$750,000 for the three and nine months ended September 30, 2007, respectively, for the LTIP.